icon

 A dental filling is the best treatment to prevent the bacteria from spreading any farther.

-Stage three: pulp deterioration
+Stage four: pulp deterioration

 The pulp is the centre of the tooth.
 As the decay infects the pulp, it will stop producing dentin.
 Instead, pus will form around the pulp, killing all the blood vessels and nerves inside the tooth.